 Why is he such a hunk?
 Claire asked herself.
 Why couldn’t she let go of him?
 She squirmed in her seat and thought about how well-endowed he was.

 “Tom bought a house,” she said in a futile attempt to change the subject her mind wanted to dwell on.

 “I know, he told me.”
-He lifted his cup and took a sip.
+Mitch lifted his cup and took a sip.

-Claire noticed it already had his cream in it, and probably his two spoons of sugar too.
-She looked down at her own cup and wondered who ordered it for her.
-She glanced up to see Bob smiling sadly at her.
-Quickly, she turned away from him, and didn’t know why she suddenly felt nervous.
+Claire saw that it already had his cream in it, and probably his two spoons of sugar too.
+She glanced down at her own cup and wondered who ordered it for her.
+Bob was smiling sadly at her when she looked up.
+Quickly, she turned away from him and didn’t know why she suddenly felt nervous.

 “I’ll be staying at Darren’s,” Mitch told her as he set his cup down.
 “No surprise there, eh?”

 “Yes.
 I won’t see him until he’s done school today.”